 Surprisingly, we’ve found many of the people using Beaver Builder on 100+ WordPress sites use fewer support resources than some of the folks who are just getting started in web design/WordPress.
 For us, the number of sites managed doesn’t accurately represent the number of support resources any given user will require, or how much time it will take for us to solve the issues.

 Perhaps counterintuitively, the “power users” of Beaver Builder are the ones discovering legitimate bugs and working with us to help fix and solidify the codebase.
-Power users are also more likely to be using Beaver Builder along with other tried and tested plugins and themes that are far less likely to cause conflicts.
+Power users are also more likely to be using Beaver Builder and other tried and tested plugins and themes that are far less likely to cause conflicts.
 In the WordPress space, premium software products are almost always more stable and well-maintained than their free alternatives.

 GPL + WordPress = ❤️